paperless-ngx/paperless-ngx/docs/configuration.rst

     Defaults to 0, which disables polling and uses filesystem notifications.

 PAPERLESS_CONSUMER_DELETE_DUPLICATES=<bool>
     When the consumer detects a duplicate document, it will not touch the original document.
 This default behavior can be changed here.

     Defaults to false.

+PAPERLESS_CONSUMER_RECURSIVE=<bool>
+    Enable recursive watching of the consumption directory.
+Paperless will then pickup files from files in subdirectories within your consumption directory as well.

+    Defaults to false.

+PAPERLESS_CONSUMER_SUBDIRS_AS_TAGS=<bool>
+    Set the names of subdirectories as tags for consumed files.
+    E.g. <CONSUMPTION_DIR>/foo/bar/file.pdf will add the tags "foo" and "bar" to the consumed file.
+Paperless will create any tags that don't exist yet.

+    PAPERLESS_CONSUMER_RECURSIVE must be enabled for this to work.

+    Defaults to false.

 PAPERLESS_CONVERT_MEMORY_LIMIT=<num>
     On smaller systems, or even in the case of Very Large Documents, the consumer